TQ-Smith/privateD/README.md

-# privateD v1.0
+# DSTAR v1.0

 ## Manual

-The manual can be found at [https://github.com/TQ-Smith/privateD/wiki].
+The manual can be found at [https://github.com/TQ-Smith/DSTAR/wiki].

 ## License